A guide to Google Fonts, the free library for fonts to use online

 How to add a Google font to the site

-The local installation of Google Fonts on a PC is done manually: just visit the Google Fonts site, select the font and click on Download to download a Google font (single font or the whole family) in zip format.
-To install the font on the pc just unzip the folder, right click on the ttf file and select install: now we can use the same fonts of the blog or site to create ebooks or graphics in line with the Web style.
+Local installation of Google Fonts on a pc is done manually: simply visit the Google Fonts site, select the font and click on Download to download a Google Font (single font or entire family) in zipper format.
+To install the font on the pc, simply unzip the folder, right-click on the ttf file and select install.
+Now we can use the same fonts from the blog or site to create ebooks or graphics in line with the Web style.

-There are two main methods to add Google fonts to our projects, in particular to a WordPress site: we can install a plugin to delegate the work or proceed with manual installation.
+There are, on the other hand, two main methods for adding Google fonts to our projects, particularly to a WordPress site: we can install a dedicated plugin to which we can delegate the job or we can proceed with manual installation.

-The best practices to chosse Google web fonts
+The best practices to choose Google web fonts

 So we understand what Google fonts are and how to choose them and install them on our website or blog, and we can then launch into the latest reflections related to tips for the use of these characters in our online projects.